lekclc/lekclc/README.md

 ## I'm **Llce1**

-- 🔭 I’m currently working on noting
+- 🔭 I’m currently working on

-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning: pwn

 - 📫 How to reach me: